simplexspatial/osm4scala/README.md

 ## Requirements:

-  - Runtime requirements:
-    - Protobuf compiler:
+- Protobuf compiler (only if you want build the library):

     Every OS has a different installation process.
 Has been tested with version 2.6.1

     Install in Ubuntu:
     ```
     sudo apt-get install protobuf-compiler
+    ```
+- Import the library using maven or sbt.
+    ```
+    libraryDependencies += com.acervera.osm4scala %% osm4scala % 1.0
     ```

 ## As reference: